 Steps

-First, clean the champignons: remove the part with dirt and roots, clean the stem of any remaining dirt by gently scraping it with a knife.
-With a damp cloth, wipe the entire mushroom to remove all remaining residue.
-Gently separate the stem and set it aside.
+First, clean the champignons: remove the part with soil and roots, clean the stem of any soil residues by gently scraping it with a knife.
+Use a damp cloth to wipe the entire mushroom, trying to remove all remaining residues.
+Gently detach the stem and set it aside.

-For the filling preparation, combine the minced meat that has been previously sautéed in a pan with a little oil (let it cool first), Parmesan cheese, eggs, and blanched rice, well drained and cold, salt, pepper, garlic powder.
+To prepare the filling, combine the ground beef that has been previously browned in a pan with a little oil (it must be cooled first), the Parmesan cheese, eggs, boiled and well-drained rice, salt, pepper, and garlic powder.
 Mix everything well.

-Now fill the inside of the mushroom with a good teaspoon.
+Now fill the inside of the mushroom with a nice teaspoon.
 Try to press slightly to better compact the filling.

-Mix the eggs and flour in a bowl, mixing well with a whisk.
-At this point, add the water and continue mixing until you get a smooth and homogeneous mixture.
+Mix the eggs and flour in a bowl, whisk well.
+At this point, add the water and continue mixing until you get a fluid and homogeneous mixture.
 Season with smoked paprika, garlic powder, and ground black pepper.

-Pass the previously stuffed mushrooms in the batter.
+Dip the previously filled mushrooms into the batter.

-Roll them well, so as to cover the entire surface.
+Roll them well, so that the entire surface is covered.

-Then pass them in breadcrumbs, trying to compact slightly to make it stick better.
+Then pass them in breadcrumbs, trying to compact slightly to make them stick better.

-Pour the oil in a pan, when it is hot, add the stuffed mushrooms a few at a time.
-Let them brown well, do not keep the flame too high, otherwise, you risk burning them.
-To be sure that the oil is hot enough, put a pinch of breadcrumbs in, if it rises to the surface immediately, you can proceed
+Pour the oil into a pan, when it’s hot enough, add the stuffed mushrooms little by little.
+Let them brown well, do not keep the flame too high, or you risk burning them.
+To make sure the oil is hot enough, put a pinch of breadcrumbs in it, if it rises immediately, you can proceed

 Once golden, remove the mushrooms from the heat and place them on a plate covered with absorbent paper for frying or kitchen paper to absorb excess oil.